-Affiliate Disclosure: This post contains affiliate links, which means I earn a small commission if you purchase through my links at no extra cost to you.
-I only recommend products I genuinely believe will help you and your pup.
+Affiliate Disclosure: This post contains affiliate links.
+This means that I earn a small commission if you purchase any items through my links.
+I only recommend products that I know will help you and your pup.

-Your golden’s bored, and your couch cushions are paying the price.
-Those $40 rope toys last three days before they’re shredded across your living room floor.
+Your dog is bored and your couch cushions are paying the price.
+Those $40 rope toys only last three days before they are ripped apart and scattered across your living room floor.

-You’ve spent $200 on dog park memberships this year, but the nearest one is a 25-minute drive.
-Between work and errands, you’re lucky to get there twice a week.
-Meanwhile, your pup’s pent-up energy turns your Pinterest-worthy backyard into a minefield of dug-up flower beds and destroyed patio furniture.
+You just spent $200 on dog park memberships this year, but the closest one is a 25 minute drive and between work and errands you’re lucky if you get there twice a week.
+As a result, your pooch’s pent-up energy turns your Pinterest-worthy backyard into a minefield of dug up flower beds and destroyed patio furniture.

-The solution isn’t another expensive toy subscription or daily trips across town.
+The solution isn’t an expensive toy subscription or driving across town daily.

 Before you start, grab a quality cordless drill/driver kit and exterior wood screws assortment—these two tools will handle 90% of the projects below.

-Ready to reclaim your couch and give your dog the backyard they deserve?
-Here’s how to build a dog playground in your backyard that looks intentional, not chaotic.
+If you’re ready to reclaim your couch and give your dog the backyard they deserve, here are some tips for building a dog playground in your backyard that looks intentional not chaotic.

 Essential Tools for Every Project Below